Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Preliminaries

 This action is invariant under the usual Yang-Mills transformations

 The equation of motion for $A^{\alpha,\alpha'}$ reads

-\paragraph{Light-cone projection.} Although computations in the light-cone gauge is not aesthetically pleasing at first sight, it turns out to be very useful.
-Indeed, the light-cone approach opens a direct path way to work with physical degrees of freedom (avoiding all the gauge redundancy when working with massless fields).
+\paragraph{Light-cone projection.} Although computations in the light-cone gauge are not aesthetically pleasing at first sight, it turns out to be very useful.
+Indeed, the light-cone approach opens a direct pathway to work with physical degrees of freedom (avoiding all the gauge redundancy when working with massless fields).
 For the case of SDYM, following \cite{Chalmers:1996rq}, one can impose $A^{0,0'}=0$ and solve for other components of $A^{\alpha,\alpha'}$ from \eqref{eq:EOMSDYM}.
 As a result, the two non-vanishing components of $A^{\alpha,\alpha'}$ are:\footnote{See our conventions in appendix \ref{app:convention}.}

 where $\Phi$ is the physical component of $A^{\alpha,\alpha'}$ while $\Xi$ is an auxiliary field.
 Then, the equation $F^{11}=0$ results in (it is important to remember that $\Phi$ are matrix-valued fields)